 A Few of Our Favorite Things!

-I love working with our little four year olds, youth, teens, and adults in MCO.
+I love working with our little four-year-olds, youth, teens, and adults in MCO.
 It brings me so much joy to see their lives lifted by quality, spiritual music.
-As I regularly observe thousands of MCO participants in 4 states, one of the things I love to do is take quick polls in rehearsal.
+As I regularly observe thousands of MCO participants in four states, one of the things I love to do is take quick polls in rehearsal.
 I ask a simple question relating to classical or sacred music, and by the raise of hands I evaluate where the group stands.
-Consider that this is nearly 2,500 people in the western U.S. – that’s a pretty good focus group.
+Consider that this is nearly 2,500 people in the western U.S. —that’s a pretty good focus group.
 As I’ve performed these “quick polls” for many years now, I have noticed a general decrease in awareness and interest in classical music.

 A quick look at the iTunes “Top Songs” list will reveal a musical palette of Taylor Swift, Slipknot, Maroon 5, Nicki Manaj, and Sam Smith.
-Not to say my family and I don’t enjoy a great Taylor Swift hit once in a while – we do!
+Not to say my family and I don’t enjoy a great Taylor Swift hit once in a while—we do!
 I think there is a place for different styles of music.
-But where is Rachmaninoff, Bach, Mozart, Tchaikovsky, Ravel, and Mendelssohn?
-Where is Eric Whitacre, the Dale Warland Singers, and the Mormon Tabernacle Choir?
+But where are Rachmaninoff, Bach, Mozart, Tchaikovsky, Ravel, and Mendelssohn?
+Where are Eric Whitacre, the Dale Warland Singers, and the Mormon Tabernacle Choir?

 It is my opinion that in our 2014 world of technology and instant gratification, many don’t possess the patience to become immersed in the glorious, celestial sounds of the “music of the masters.”
-If you look at any top selling album right now you will be hard-pressed to find a track longer than 4 minutes.
+If you look at any top-selling album right now, you will be hard-pressed to find a track longer than four minutes.
 Most classical songs are way longer than that, requiring enough time to take the listener on a spiritual and emotional journey.
 It might require two or three times before one “gets it,” kind of like studying Shakespeare, van Gogh, or any other master of art.
 In the wise words of Gordon B. Hinckley, “Enjoy music.
 Not the kind that rocks and rolls, but the music of the masters, the music that has lived through the centuries, the music that has lifted people.
 If you do not have a taste for it, listen to it thoughtfully.
-If you do not like it the first time, listen to it again and again.”
-(Teachings of Gordon B. Hinckley, p.
-395-6)
+If you do not like it the first time, listen to it again and again” (Teachings of Gordon B. Hinckley, pp. 395–6),

 Brandon Stewart’s Top 5 Album Favorites